amitchell05/100-days-of-code/log.md

 **Today's Progress**: On Tuesday, I focused on Section 3 of our Angular course.
 I had more practice with creating components for our class project.
 I didn't know how to nest components without manually moving files.
 But, it's explained further in the video.

 **Thoughts**: I'm halfway done with Section 3.and Section 4 is short.
 It's going to be a busy, busy, BUSY!

+### Day 95: November 25, 2020

+**Today's Progress**: I completed Sections 3 and 4 for next week's CoderGirl's Unit 2 class day.
+I'm working on revising my notes so I can understand concepts better.
+We also had our second meeting for the pro bono project, mapping out Trello cards.

+**Thoughts**: I'm excited and nervous about it because I'm new to collaborating outside of a class setting.
+Still, I'm determined to learn and help bring this app to life for a great cause.